RishabhS21/COL215-Assignments/README.md

-# col215_assignments
+# COL215 - Assignments
-Assignments on Digital Logic and System Design.
+Assignments on Digital Logic and System Design taken by Prof. Preeti Ranjan Panda.